 As we continued chatting, we talked in great detail about SIRIS and our future plans.
 The plan was for Hugh to produce the next SIRIS album, “We’re All The Same”.
 He was very interested and intrigued by the project and also very complimentary about our music.
 All of our musical influences were people that he produced.
 He could hear those elements in our music and liked our style.
 He loved the demos for “I Was Chinese In My Last Life” and “We’re All The Same”.
 All in all, he loved the vibe and even mentioned how well the demos sounded, which for me, was a great compliment; especially since I was producing this stuff from our basement, with very limited equipment.
 His encouragement gave me the confidence to improve.
 I’ll always be thankful for that.
 That meeting made me look at things from a different perspective.

 Things were moving fast in those days.
 At that time, SIRIS was going full speed ahead.
 I was doing many promotional events across Asia and the US.
 We were also preparing for several concerts, including a big televised concert on MTV that September.
 Scheduling was a challenge.
 Hugh wanted to produce the album.
 There was a lot of historical significance to producing an all western band performing original Chinese songs.
 He was on board.
 Unfortunately, timing and scheduling didn’t permit.
 We had to push things back and in the end, I produced the new album with my brothers assistance.
 But throughout the whole process, it was Hugh Padgham’s encouragement that lit a fire under me to finish the project.
 After meeting him, I felt empowered to prove something.
-I felt that if Hugh could do it, so could I. The master himself actually complimented me and my ability, and that alone made me want to strive harder and succeed.
+I felt that if Hugh could do it, so could I. The master himself actually complimented me and my ability, and that alone made me want to strive harder to succeed.
 When you’re a young producer, you’re not always sure about what sounds right.
 You’re always second guessing yourself.
 You experiment with a lot of different things, hoping you can achieve the desired sound you’re looking for.
-Early on, I always had confidence, but at times doubted myself quite a bit.
+Early on, I always had confidence in my ability, but at times doubted myself.
 I beat myself up a lot.
 I would compose really good songs and then throw them away.
-If I couldn’t record them the way I envisioned them, I would start over and over and over again.
+If I couldn’t record them the way I envisioned them, I would start over and over again.
 That was the perfectionist in me.
-An almost damning process and nothing short of a disease.
+To be honest, it’s a damning process and nothing short of a disease.
 I had to learn to control that.
 I learned that the imperfect can be more perfect and satisfying than the preconceived notion of perfection.
-The challenge for me was that my music was always perfect in my mind, and trying to translate that so it could manifest into physical and audible form, was like compromising with and succumbing to imperfection.
+The challenge for me was that my music was always perfect in my mind, and trying to translate that so it could manifest into a physical and audible form, was like compromising or succumbing to imperfection.
 I had to get over that.
 Sometimes it just takes someone to give you that little push.
-And though he probably doesn’t know it, Hugh gave me that push, and I’ve become a better producer for it.
+And though he probably doesn’t really know it, Hugh gave me that push, and I’ve become a better producer for it.
 Who knows, maybe one day we’ll finally get that chance to work with Hugh.
 But regardless, I’m very thankful for that opportunity back in July of 2006.
-Although it was many years ago, I still remember it like it was yesterday!
+Although it was many years ago, I still remember it like it was yesterday and I’m thankful!